Songonge/AWS-Projects/SAAS_Dataset/Sales_Analysis.md

 1. The total sales amount was $2,297,201.86, with a total profit of $286,397.02.
 2. Top-performing industries included Finance, Energy, and Manufacturing.
 3. Key revenue-driving products included ContactMatcher, FinanceHub, and Site Analytics.
-4. The SMB segment contributed the highest sales and profit volume, followed by Strategic and Enterprise segments.
+4. The SMB segment contributed the highest sales and profit volume, followed by the Strategic and Enterprise segments.
 5. Sales varied significantly across regions, with AMER leading in revenue generation.